 CEN-728 Pediatric Neuropsychological Assessment 3 Credits This course provides training in the neuropsychological assessment of children, with an emphasis on trauma and developmental disorders.
 An array of neuropsychological instruments is used.
-Students develop skills in the administration, scoring, contextual interpretation and write-up of pediatric neuropsychological assessment methods.
+Students develop skills in the administration, scoring, contextual interpretation and write-up of pediatric neuropsychological assessment methods. \\(Satisfies restricted elective requirement for Child and Adolescent Psychology Track, Clinical Neuropsychology Concentration, and Program requirement as an Advanced Assessment/Intervention Elective)

-Advanced Personality Assessment: Special Topics 3 Credits PSY-732 Prerequisites: PSY-627, PSY-628, PSY-624.
-This course covers advanced issues in the assessment of personality using self-report and performance-based measures, including the Rorschach Inkblot Test, MMPI-2, MCMI-III, PAI, TAT and other measures.
+PSY-732 Advanced Personality Assessment: Special Topics 3 Credits Prerequisites: PSY-627, PSY-628, PSY-624.
+This course covers advanced issues in the assessment of personality using self-report and performancebased measures, including the Rorschach Inkblot Test, MMPI-2, MCMI-III, PAI, TAT and other measures.
 The course also explores the utility of personality testing in forensic evaluations, the differential diagnosis of thought disorder, and the appraisal of object relations.
 Additionally, the course covers new, innovative, and empirically-based, approaches to assessing adult personality.
-The course also emphasizes the historical roots of personality assessment within the broader realm of psychological assessment and highlights its pertinent place in contemporary clinical psychology. psychodynamic, phenomenological, social-cognitive, and constructivist provide theoretical underpinnings theories the for case conceptualization.
+The course also emphasizes the historical roots of personality assessment within the broader realm of psychological assessment and highlights its pertinent place in contemporary clinical psychology.
+Adlerian, psychodynamic, phenomenological, social-cognitive, and constructivist theories provide the theoretical underpinnings for case conceptualization. \\(Satisfies program requirement as an Advanced Assessment/Intervention Elective)